Trusted WordPress tutorials, when you need them most.

 Why Change the Default Text Selection Color in WordPress?

-Text selection color refers to the color that shows up when you highlight a piece of text within a content.
+Text selection color refers to the font color in WordPress that shows up when you highlight a piece of text within a content.
 Like this:

 An example of the default text selection color in WordPress